unin-interagency-bc/eth-ipfs-react/README.md

 # Ethereum, IPFS and React Application

-#A simple DApp to upload a document to IPFS and then store the IPFS hash on the Ethereum blockchain.
-Once the IPFS hash number is sent to the Ethereum blockchain, the user will receive a transaction receipt.
-We will use Create-React-App framework to make a front-end.
-This Dapp works with any user that has MetaMask installed in their browser.
+Simple app to upload a document to IPFS.
+Once an IPFS hash is returned for the file upload, the hash is stored on the Ethereum blockchain.